-- We define prescriptivity as a relativemeasure of prescriptiveness (“shall”, “must”, ect.) in comparison to permissiveness (“may”, “entitled to”, ect.).
-Prescriptivity of Canadian regulations is increasing.
-Although prescriptive terms themselves are decreasing, this is offset by a larger drop in permissive terms rendering regulations more rigid.
+- We define prescriptivity as a relative measure of prescriptiveness (“shall”, “must”, ect.) in comparison to permissiveness (“may”, “entitled to”, ect.).
+Canadian regulations are becoming more prescriptive.
+Although prescriptive terms themselves are decreasing, this is offset by a larger drop in permissive terms which render regulations more rigid.

 - Prescriptivity tends to vary by regulatory subject matter.
 Consumer product regulations tend to be very prescriptive (see e.g. Carriages and Strollers Regulations scoring highest on our count) whereas other regulatory fields such as procedural court regulations tend to display low prescriptivity.
-Additional grouping will be necessary to determine whether, within a group of similar regulations, a document is overly Overlyprescriptive regulations can signify either poor drafting (e.g. unnecessary repetition of prescriptions) or burdensome regulation.
+Additional grouping will be necessary to determine whether, within a group of similar regulations, a document is overly prescriptive.
+When this is the case, it often signifies either poor drafting (e.g. unnecessary repetition of prescriptions) or burdensome regulation.

 Flexibility: How responsive are regulations to changing circumstances?

-- We investigate three aspects of flexibility: (1) exceptions (on regulatees), (2) discretion (on regulators) and (3) incorporation by reference.
-We find that dimensions have remained constant over time, but vary strongly across regulations.
+- We investigate three aspects of flexibility: (1) exceptions (on regulatees), (2) discretion (for regulators) and (3) incorporation by reference.
+We find that these dimensions have remained constant over time, but that they vary strongly across regulations.

 - Similarly to precriptiveness, flexibility varies systematically across the type of regulations.
 Whereas financial or transport regulations, for instance, have more opportunity to incorporate external industry standards, other types of regulation contain few such references.

 - Complexity, in our definition, captures how accessible the regulatory text is to its readers.
 This is achieved through plain, clear and well-structured drafting.
-Unfortunately, off-the-shelves readability measures (e.g. Flesch Kincaid) do not accurately capture the accessibility of regulatory texts since they regulations are differently formatted and structured as compared to the natural language texts for which these readability measures were developed.
+Unfortunately, off-the-shelves readability measures (e.g. Flesch Kincaid) do not accurately capture the accessibility of regulatory texts since regulations are formatted and structured differently than the texts these readability measures were developed for.

-- Using a word list approach instead, we find that regulations become more complex in their structure through more internal cross-references, but rely less on legal jargon.
+- Using a word list approach instead, we find that regulations become more complex in their structure through more internal cross-references, but are less reliant on legal jargon.

 Age: What is the average age of regulations?

-- We calculate how much time has passed since a regulation was last amended, but also look for technology-related outdatedness specifically.
-We find that some regulations specify permitted means of communications, which can lead to the omission of newer forms of communciation such as EMail in older regulations that have not yet been recently amended.
+- We calculate how much time has passed since a regulation was last amended, but also look for references to outdated technology.
+We find that some regulations specify what means of communication are permitted.
+This excludes some newer forms of communciation such as email in older regulations that have not been amended recently.

-Future work includes validating and refining our measures, unresolving outstanding issues such as regulations’ readability, and deploying our measures to derive best practices within regulatory areas.
+There remains work to be done to continue developping a better understanding of regulations.
+This work includes validating and refining our measures, resolving outstanding issues like a regulations’ readability, and using our measures to create best practice frameworks within a regulatory environment.